-The Doolittle Rural Fire Protection District said the burn ban will be strictly enforced.
+Doolittle Rural Fire Protection District issues temporary burn ban

 Per Ordinance, Doolittle Rural Fire Protection District’s Board of Directors said open burning restrictions apply to every person, firm or corporation within the Doolittle Rural Fire Protection District.